 In assessing whether the carrying amount of an asset is impaired, the asset's carrying value is compared with its recoverable amount.
-The recoverable amount of non- financial assets or cash-generating units (CGU) is the greater of their fair value or realisable value less costs to sell and value in use.
+The recoverable amount of a non-financial asset or CGU is the greater of their fair value or realisable value less costs of disposal and value in use.
 In assessing fair value, or value in use, estimates and assumptions including the appropriate rate at which to discount cash flows, the timing of the cash flows, expected life of the relevant area of interest, exchange rates, commodity prices, ore reserves, future capital requirements and future operating performance are used.
 The recoverable amount of an asset or CGU will be impacted by changes in these estimates and assumptions which could result in an adjustment to the carrying amount of that asset or CGU.

-(g) Ore Reserves
+(h) Ore Reserves